home-assistant/home-assistant.io/source/hassio/HassOS-FAQ.markdown

 The Pi4 which comes with 8GB RAM is similarly waiting for support from upstream.

-## How do I run a specfic version of Home Assistant?
+## How do I run a specific version of Home Assistant?

 For this you would need to install the [Terminal & SSH add-on][ssh] or use the console that is available on your device by connecting a keyboard and screen.